 Jewelry, an ancient craft, is increasingly turning to the modern technology of 3D printing to improve design and production processes.
 The top applications of 3D printing for jewelry are in prototyping and direct manufacturing of jewelry.

 - Prototyping: Professionals in the jewelry sector can save time and money by using 3D printing.
 Indeed, jewelers can make cost-effective plastic prototypes of jewelry pieces before sending the final design to production.

 - Making patterns for casting: 3D printing can also be used in the manufacturing process of jewels to make patterns for investment casting.

-- Direct manufacturing: it is possible to resort to 3D printing to make actual jewels by using metal 3D printers.
-As metal 3D printing is still an expensive technology (metal 3D printers are quite costly!), users often send their 3D designs to 3D printing services such as Shapeways or Sculpteo.
-These services offer a wide range of 3D printing materials, including several precious metals such as silver, gold or platinum.
+- Direct manufacturing: It is possible to 3D print actual jewelry by using metal 3D printers.
+As metal 3D printing is still an expensive technology, users often send their 3D designs to 3D printing services such as Shapeways or Sculpteo.
+These services offer a wide range of 3D printing materials, including precious metals such as silver, gold, or platinum.

-The main technologies used for 3D printing in jewelry are SLA or DLP.
-These resin-based 3D printing technologies allow to 3D print objects with a very smooth surface and a high-level of details– two requirements for jewelry 3D printing.
+The main technologies used for prototyping and investment casting in jewelry are resin-based, such as laser SLA or DLP.
+These resin photopolymerization 3D printing technologies allow to 3D print objects with a smooth surface and a high level of details– two requirements for jewelry 3D printing.

 3D printing custom jewelry at home

 Many 3D design directories list 3D jewelry designs that are ready to print on a desktop 3D printer.
 Of course, there are limits depending on the type of material a 3D printer can use, either plastic-based filament for FFF 3D printers or photopolymers for resin 3D printers.